 The Parish Council section of the website is organised as follows:

 - Parish Councillors; Provides details of the Councillors who represent Flaxton Parish along with their roles and contact details.
-Contact details for the District and County Councillors and Member of Parliament are also provided.
+Contact details for the North Yorkshire County Councillor and Member of Parliament are also provided.

 - Agenda and Minutes; Provides details of the agenda, minutes and papers of formal meetings of the Parish Council.
 These are grouped by calendar year.
 Future meeting dates are published in the Events Calendar, which can also be downloaded to your Personal Calendar.